funilrys/PyFunceble/docs/configuration/cli-testing.rst

     **Default value:** :code:`15`

-    **Description:** Sets the number of minutest to wait before starting to stop a CI session.
+    **Description:** Sets the number of minutes to wait before starting to stop a CI session.

 .. note::